Oral history interview with Charles Green Shaw, 1968 April 15

 PC: You still read a great deal?

 CS: I still read a good deal but I was telling you the other day most of it after a day's work is so-called "escape."
 To relax.
 But good writers.
-I can't read trash and there are a few and there are always new ones when you exhaust one.
+I can't read trash and there are a few and they are always new ones when you exhaust one.
 Oh, I tried to find out, what did you tell me the nom de guerre of Canaday was?

 PC: Oh, Matthew Head.